 Text message scheduling lets you type a message now, and have it automatically send at a set time.
 Unlike email, which is effortless, message scheduling is not as straightforward.

-This is because there is no inbuilt support from Apple.
+This is because there’s no built-in support from Apple.
 However, a few options exist to get things done.
-They have their caveats and drawbacks.
-But let’s learn how to schedule text messages on your iPhone.
+They have their caveats and drawbacks, but let’s learn how to schedule text messages on your iPhone.

 How does this app work?

 - Download the Scheduled app for free from the App Store.
-Sign Up using your phone number.
+Sign up using your phone number.
 Give the app access to contacts and notifications.
 Without these permissions, it will not be of much help.

-- Tap on CREATE MESSAGE.
+- Tap CREATE MESSAGE.

 - Under Your message, type the desired message.
-Optionally, tap on the tiny square icon to select a template.
+Optionally, tap the tiny square icon to select a template.

-- Tap on Schedule date and set the preferred date and time.
+- Tap Schedule date and set the preferred date and time.
 Make sure to choose AM and PM correctly.
 Tap anywhere else to exit this selection screen.
 (Send automatically tab here, requires a premium plan.)

-- Tap on SCHEDULE MESSAGE.
+- Tap SCHEDULE MESSAGE.

 - When the time comes, the app will send you a notification.
-Tap on it and then hit Send from the upper-right.
+Tap it and then hit Send from the upper-right.
 The messages app screen will open.
 The contact number and message text will already be written.
 All you need to do is hit the arrow to send the message.

 Using this app, you can schedule not only texts, but even calls and messages for WhatsApp, Facebook Messenger, Telegram, Slack, and more.
-For this, tap on All from the top row and choose the desired service.
+For this, tap All from the top row and choose the desired service.